Battery charger: Recent advances

-Recent years have seen rapid innovation in battery charging technology to support the increasing demands of electric vehicles (EVs), consumer electronics, and sustainable energy systems.
-Modern chargers increasingly feature Internet of things (IoT) connectivity for real-time monitoring, adaptive charging protocols, remote management, and predictive maintenance, enhancing safety and efficiency.
+Battery charging technology is developing to support the increasing demands of electric vehicles (EVs), consumer electronics, and sustainable energy systems.
+Modern chargers may feature Internet of things (IoT) connectivity for real-time monitoring, adaptive charging protocols, remote management, predictive maintenance, and may enhance safety and efficiency.

-Advances in semiconductor materials such as silicon carbide (SiC) and gallium nitride (GaN) have improved energy conversion and thermal management in chargers.
-High-power DC fast chargers, now capable of delivering 350 kW or more, can replenish suitable EV batteries to 80% in less than 30 minutes.
 Artificial intelligence (AI) is being integrated into battery management systems to optimize charging rates, predict battery health, extend usable life, and maximize energy efficiency.

-Wireless charging, particularly via inductive and resonant coupling, has grown in both range and efficiency, enabling convenient cable-free charging for devices and vehicles.
-Recent breakthroughs, such as the InductEV system for heavy vehicles, have demonstrated commercial viability for high-power wireless charging in public transit and logistics.

-Driven by electric mobility and smart device proliferation, the global battery charger market is projected (As of 2025) to see significant growth through 2035.
-Smart chargers integrating IoT, AI, and adaptive features are expected to outpace traditional models in adoption worldwide.
+As a result of electric mobility and smart device proliferation, the global battery charger market is projected (As of 2025) to see significant growth over the following decade.
+Smart chargers integrating IoT, AI, and adaptive features are expected to outpace traditional models globally.